Pregnancy, childbirth and caring for a newborn during the COVID-19 pandemic

 Visitors after your baby is born

 After your baby is born, friends and family may want to visit and meet your baby.
-Visitors should not be allowed except for medical purposes.
-This can be very difficult, but it’s important to keep your family safe.
-You can help celebrate the birth of your new baby by having virtual visits and using online tools.
+Visitors should be limited to reduce the risk of possible exposure to COVID-19.
+This can be very difficult, but it's important to keep your family safe.

 Mental health